ovatto/argShim/README.md

 ### Parameters

-**argSpecs**
+**argSpecs**:
-An array of objects that defined the arguments for the function.
-Each object must have either **required** or **optional** property and the property value defines the class that can be accepted as the parameter at the given slot.
+An array of objects that define the arguments for the resulting function.
+Each object must have either 1) **required** or 2) **optional** property and the property value defines the class that can be accepted as the parameter at the given slot.

-**wrappedFunction
+**wrappedFunction**:
 Function that will be called with the parsed arguments.

 ### Description

 The return value of the **argShim** call is a new function that will accept all calls that specify the required and optional parameters.
-Issues a valid call the function will call the wrapped function with a value for each parameter.
+Issued a valid call the function will call the wrapped function with a value for each parameter.
 Missing parameters will have value **undefined**.